www.beetlesandbees.co.uk - the home of

 See The Gallery for photos - scroll down for the butterflies!

 Since all plans for outings for Wildlife Roleplay over the spring and summer 2020 were cancelled due to Covid 19, I spent Lockdown making butterflies, hoping one day to be able to use them in an interactive way.

-I have built up a collection of 25 different British species and they are available on their presentation arch for displays until normal activities can be resumed.
+I have built up a collection of 29 different British species (and one spectacular moth)and they are available with or without their presentation arch for displays until normal activities can be resumed.
 An ID quiz can accompany them if required.

 My new butterflies are out and about in the Presteigne area and hope to visit more locations over the next few months.